shreyabirthare/public_lab2/README.md

     which has two fields `code` and `message`, similar to the product query API.

 The server should listen to HTTP requests on a socket port  (normally, this would be post 80 for HTTP, but we suggest using a higher numbered port since your machine may need admin/root privileges to listen on port 80).
 Like before, the server should listen for incoming requests over HTTP and assign them to a thread pool.
 You can use any builtin thread pool for servicing the request.
-Alternatively, tou can also use a simple thread-per-request model to create a thread for each new request.
+Alternatively, tou can also use a simple thread-per-request (or more precisely, thread-per-session) model to create a thread for each new client.
 The thread should first parse the HTTP request to extract the GET/POST command.
 Depending on whether it is a Query or a Buy, it should make a request to the Catalog or Order service as discussed below.
 The response from these service should be used to construct a json response as shown in the above API and sent back to the client as a HTTP reply.